jjo93sa/rashid/README.md

 `rashid` is used to shrink Raspbian images.
 This is useful if you've used dd or similar utility to create a bit-wise copy of a Raspberry Pi SD card.
 The image so created is the same size as the card capacity, but the working software occupies only a small fraction of that space.
 This utility shrinks the image reducing the size, thereby reducing storage requirements and transfer times.

-All the heavy lifting is provided by the excellent `raspbian-shrink` tool written by Andrew Oakley at [cotswoldjam](https://github.com/aoakley/cotswoldjam).
-I recommend you have a look at the instructions in that repository.
+All the heavy lifting is provided by the excellent `raspbian-shrink` tool written by Andrew Oakley at [cotswoldjam](https://cotswoldjam.org).
+I recommend you have a look at the instructions in their [repository](https://github.com/aoakley/cotswoldjam.git).

 The script `rashid` - RAspbian SHrink In Docker - should run stand-alone alongside a copy of `raspbian-shrink`, but it is designed as the entry point for a Docker container.
 I created this because I wanted to use `raspbian-shrink` on my MacBook, but couldn't because macOS doesn't have native support for ext4 (the filesystem used in Raspbian).
 Also because everything should run in containers.